St Ives, Cornwall: Sport

 St Ives is the home of St Ives Rugby Football Club (founded 1889) who play at the Recreation Ground on Alexandra Road.
 Once one of the dominant clubs in Cornish rugby, they currently play in Tribute Western Counties West league, (tier 7 of the English rugby union system).
 There is also a football team, St Ives Town F.C., who play in the Cornwall Combination (division 12 of the English football system).
 Their ground is at Lelant Saltings.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held in the following places over the last two centuries: